Thousands of men died in trenches Thousands of men died in trenches

-What happened to the Australian troops at Gallipoli in World War 1?
+ANZAC Day commemorates the landing of the Australian and New Zealand Army Corps troops at Gallipoli in World War I.

 Anzac was a term that was coined to describe the New Zealand and Australian troops at Gallipoli in 1915 (the First World War).
 After the Gallipoli Campaign ended the Corps disbanded and became the New Zealand Expeditionary Force (NZEF) and the Australian Infantry Force (AIF).
 They were no longer Anzacs.
 So really only one.